Edinburgh’s food scene doesn’t get the attention it deserves. Perhaps it’s because Scottish cuisine has a bad reputation (which I think is unfair).

 Learn more about Karine’s in Morningside.

 5. Elephants & Bagels

 The name of this place says it all.
 The decor is all about elephants, and the food is all about bagels.

-This lovely cafe is located on one of my favourite streets in Edinburgh.
+This lovely cafe is located in one of the nicest streets in Edinburgh.

-Cafe Grande in Bruntsfield serves a variety of vegetarian and vegan options, as well as several options for meat lovers.
-It’s a great place for lunch as well as a romantic dinner.
+Cafe Grande in Bruntsfield serves a variety of vegetarian and vegan options, as well as delicious dishes for meat lovers.
+It’s a great place for lunch, though you could also go there for a romantic dinner.

-I’m a big fan of Cafe Grande’s goat cheese salad with beet root and walnuts.
-They also serve delicious cakes.
+I’m a big fan of their goat cheese salad with beet root and walnuts.
+They also serve delicious cakes!